 I’m glad I’m done having kids because naming them is HARD.
-I have zero envy for Princess Kate and Prince William who had to pick a name for their new little girl—which they finally announced is Charlotte Elizabeth Diana or Her Royal Highness Princess Charlotte of Cambridge—because there are just so many factors to take into consideration, like:
+I have zero envy for Princess Kate and Prince William who had to pick a name for their new little boy—which they finally announced is Louis Arthur Charles or His Royal Highness Prince Louis of Cambridge—because there are just so many factors to take into consideration, like:

-1. Nothing with a “P” because “Princess Penelope” just sounds too much like a bratty cartoon character.
+1. Nothing with a “P” because “Prince Peter” just sounds too much like a bratty cartoon character.
 (My apologies to Kate’s little sister, Pippa.)